yosemitebandit/vebsite/om2/content/projects/280N/index.md

 +++
 title = "280N"
-date = 2024-12-30
+date = 2025-08-25
-location = "Bay Area"
+location = "Redwood City"

 [extra]
 thumbnail = "projects/280N/images/101/101-00.png"
 +++

 [Donald Hoffman](https://en.wikipedia.org/wiki/Donald_D._Hoffman)
-argues that our perception is already a false mapping of what truly is, and that we are better off for it!
+argues that our perception is a false mapping of reality, and he says that we are better off for it!
 I think we could continue "enhancing" our perception and tune out man-made visual clutter like ads.
-Trade it for a more aesthetic environment of your choosing.
+We can trade it for a more aesthetic environment, custom to your liking.

 With AI inpainting and VR this is possible, albeit not in realtime.
+I generated sequences of images using the new Gemini 2.5 Flash Image (nano-banana).
+Each iteration for a ~1MB image took about 30 seconds and costs about $0.05 USD.

+Starting with a street view of highway 101 North, we gradually remove visual clutter and then turn up the natural elements:

 <div class="image-slider-container">
   <div class="image-slider">